noctisforme/BayesianParameterInferenceForEpithelialMechanics/README.md

 ## Description

 Here are scripts for Bayesian parameter inference for epithelial mechanics, reported in Yan and Ogita et al. 2024 [1].

 Using a input file that contains the information about detected vertices, edges, cells, and coordinates of cell vertices from an image of epithelial tissue, one can use the scripts to perform non-hierarchical Bayesian parameter inference with "BayesParameterEstimation.py", or hierarchical Bayesian parameter inference with "HBayesParameterEstimation.py".
-The input file can be derived using the GetVertex plugin in ImageJ/Fiji; for details, see https://github.com/Sugimuralab/GetVertexPlugin.
+(The input file can be derived using the GetVertex plugin in ImageJ/Fiji; for details on this plugin, see https://github.com/Sugimuralab/GetVertexPlugin.)

 ## Requirement